-There were no events of particular importance for assessing the solvency capital requirement of the ARAG Group after December 31, 2023.
-The ARAG Group is closely monitoring changes in the capital markets, the elevated level of inflation compared with previous years, various global crises such as the Russian Federation's ongoing war of aggression against Ukraine, and other particularly significant influencing factors.
+There were no events of particular importance for assessing the solvency capital requirement of the ARAG Group after December 31, 2024.
+The ARAG Group is closely monitoring changes resulting from flatlining growth, high costs, and persistent geopolitical uncertainty, such as the global crises, and other particularly significant influencing factors.

 The events described above may also affect the ARAG Group's risk position, although it is difficult to predict any specific impact at present.
-In addition to the regular risk calculation carried out each quarter, the solvency situation is monitored as required.
-So far in 2024, business performance has been in line with expectations.
+So far in 2025, business performance has been positive in line with expectations.